JasonInRVA/KubotaBX-Cluster/docs/CONOPS.md

 ### 4.1 Scenario 1: System Startup (Key On)
 * **Trigger:** Operator turns the tractor key to the "ON" position.
 * **Sequence of Events:**
-  * 1. The system receives power, and the screen backlights turn on.
+  1. The system receives power, and the screen backlights turn on.
-  * 2. A splash screen appears, displaying "BX Cluster - Initializing..." for approximately 2 seconds.
+  2. A splash screen appears, displaying "BX Cluster - Initializing..." for approximately 2 seconds.
-  * 3. During this time, the WiFi and web server is initialized.
+  3. During this time, the WiFi and web server is initialized.
-  * 3. The display transitions to the main dashboard view.
+  4. The display transitions to the main dashboard view.
-  * 5. All gauges (RPM, Fuel, Temp) show a reading of zero.
+  5. All gauges (RPM, Fuel, Temp) show a reading of zero.
 All indicator icons are visible in a dim, dark gray "standby" state.
+  6. The oil warning light is illuminated by virtue of insufficent oil pressure hitting the sensor since the engine is not running.

 ### 4.2 Scenario 2: Normal Operation
 * **Trigger:** Engine is running under normal conditions.